Graduate Program: Counseling Master of Science in Education Counseling

 - Application – Complete the Application for Graduate Admission online and submit it to the Quincy University Office of Graduate Admissions.

 - Official Transcripts – Request your official college transcripts mailed directly to the Quincy University Office of Graduate Admissions from each college attended.
 (QU graduates do not need to request official QU transcripts.)

-- Recommendations – Forward two (2) completed recommendation forms from individuals who can address your academic potential.
+- Recommendations – Two recommendation letters from individuals who can address your academic potential.
 Recommenders: follow this link to the recommendation form.

 - Writing prompts – The applicant is requested to reply to three writing prompts regarding counseling.
 It is expected that the questions are answered to the best of the applicant’s ability and each question is to be answered in 500 words or less.

 - Personal Resume